-'New Zealand win cannot be our high point'
+'New Zealand win cannot be our peak'

 "It's important that we continue to improve.
 If this is our peak then it's no good to anybody," said the fly-half.

 "I think there is room for improvement.
 There's room for improvement individually.
-You can see some of the stuff from the first half things needs improved on to take your chances because we could have scored a few tries.
+You can see some of the stuff from the first half, things needs improved on to take your chances because we could have scored a few tries.

 "We need to keep our feet on the ground and keep driving this thing.
 There's a lot of young guys in there - very young.
 Younger than me.
 And they need to realise that this is still the start and we need to keep building."